 The Clinical Diploma in Palliative Medicine program provides general practitioners and physicians clinical experience in palliative medicine.
 It aims to expand their expertise to handle the palliative care needs of patients in their practice.

-The Clinical Diploma Training Program is evaluated biennially by the overseeing committee to ensure it’s in line with educational best practice.
+The Clinical Diploma in Palliative Medicine program is evaluated biennially by the Training Committee in Palliative Medicine (TCPM) to ensure that it’s in line with educational best practice.
 Changes in program requirements may occur and could impact your training plan.
-Please ensure you are following the correct requirements during your training.
-See the 2019-20 program updates
+The College will provide sufficient notice prior to implementing any change.
+You must always ensure you’re following the correct requirements during your training.

-Prospective trainees must have:
+All prospective trainees must have:

-- In Australia, under the Medical Board of Australia's specialist register, the title 'Specialist Palliative Medicine Physician' is not allowed.
+Australia | Under the Medical Board of Australia's specialist register, the use of the title 'Specialist Palliative Medicine Physician' is not allowed.

-- In New Zealand, the qualification doesn't grant eligibility to apply to the Medical Council of New Zealand for vocational registration in Palliative Medicine or the use of the title 'Palliative Medicine Physician/Specialist'.
+Aotearoa New Zealand | The qualification does not grant eligibility to apply to the Medical Council of New Zealand for vocational registration in palliative medicine or the use of the title 'Palliative Medicine Physician/Specialist'.